SpyroL7/waw/README.md

 ### 2. Display Stats Mode
 This is the default mode and can be run with no arguments, or will a series of uppercase flags and arguments.
 Flags which require arguments can be chained.

-(for example: `group-stats -AF feat fix -E bob bill` will use (A)utogenerated aliases, (F)ilter out commits that are not 'feats' or 'fixes' and excludes commits by bob and bill)
+(for example: `waw -AF feat fix -E bob bill` will use (A)utogenerated aliases, (F)ilter out commits that are not 'feats' or 'fixes' and excludes commits by bob and bill)
 #### Flags:
 - `-I`: (I)gnores aliases in the config.
 - `-P arg`: ignores (P)ath in config, uses arg as repo path instead.